thymeleaf/thymeleaf-docs/docs/articles/layouts.md

 `th:fragment` at the page they are extracted from.
-Thymeleaf can select an arbitrary section of a page as a fragment (even a page living on an external server) by means of its Markup Selector syntax, similar to XPath expressions and CSS selectors.
+Thymeleaf can select an arbitrary section of a page as a fragment (even a page living on an external server) by means of its Markup Selector syntax, similar to XPath expressions, CSS or jQuery selectors.

 ```xml
 <p th:insert="http://www.thymeleaf.org :: section.description" >...</p>
 ```

 The above code will include a `section` with `class="description"` from `thymeleaf.org`.

 In order to make it happen, the template engine must be configured with `UrlTemplateResolver`:

 ```java
 @Bean